 - Undercutting driving

 To dig a well, you can’t just start digging and hope you hit water.
-Ideally, you thought about this before you bought your property and know that there are “sweet spots” for water underneath it.
+Ideally, you thought about this before buying your property and know there are “sweet spots” for water underneath it.
 You can find this out by consulting a geologist or the local state geological survey office.

 Below is an image of a hand-powered water pump that could be used on a well.